Pair production of heavy charged gauge bosons in $pp$ collisions at LHC: Search of heavy gauge bosons ( )

-Many experimental analyses propose left or right handed $W^{'}$ in the direct searches for $W^{'}$ bosons done at hadrons collider.
-These bosons decay into leptons in the final state with standard model like couplings.
-The decay of right handed bosons or left handed, which is to decay into right handed neutrino is restricted kinematicaly to the conditions on mass of $W^{'}$ that is $m_{W^{'}}> 786$ GeV \cite{lab4,lab5,lab6,lab7,lab8,lab9,lab10,lab11}.
-This decay is forbidden if mass of right handed neutrino is greater than mass of $W^{'}$ bosons.
-In Dijet data right handed $W^{'}$ boson are directly restricted by peak search only.
-To the light quarks $W^{'}$ has more large coupling unless to give the limit for mass of 420 GeV \cite{lab12,lab13,lab14} by QCD background the dijet data is limited. \\
+Many experimental analyses propose left or right-handed $W^{'}$ in the direct searches for $W^{'}$ bosons production at hadron colliders.
+These bosons decay into leptons in the final state with standard model-like couplings.
+The decay of right-handed or left-handed bosons into right-handed neutrino is kinematically restricted to the conditions on mass of $W^{'}$ that is $m_{W^{'}} > 786$ GeV \cite{lab4,lab5,lab6,lab7,lab8,lab9,lab10,lab11}.
+This decay is forbidden if mass of the right-handed neutrino is greater than mass of $W^{'}$ bosons.
+In di-jet data, right-handed $W^{'}$ bosons are directly restricted by peak search only.
+The light quarks have larger coupling with $W^{'}$ until to reach the limit for mass of 420 GeV \cite{lab12,lab13,lab14} as limited by the di-jet QCD background. \\

-W-prime boson can be detected directly at Large Hadrons Collider decaying to lepton and its neutrino or top bottom quark in quark anti quark annihilation.
-Fig 2 is the schematic diagram.
-This physics can be achieve at the energy of TeV.
+$W'$ boson can be detected directly at the LHC, by decaying to lepton and its neutrino or top and bottom quark in quark anti-quark annihilation is shown in figure~\ref{fig2}.
+This physics can be achieved at the energy scale of TeV.